pluralsight/classic-design-system/examples/react-install/README.md

 An example of how to integrate the Pluralsight Design System Core and Components into a React-based project.

-In addition, project uses:
+This project uses:

-- react
-- react-dom
-- babel
-- css-modules
-- postcss
-- webpack
+- webpack - to bundle modules and serve the html
+- babel - to load js
+- vanilla css - for app page styles
+- inline styles - to use design system core

 ## To Run